By Devika Krishna Kumar and Jessica Resnick-Ault

 GOING TO MARS

-Refiners including Valero Energy Corp and Marathon have been scooping up Mars from Shell's trading unit in the weeks following the sanctions, sources familiar with the deals said.
-Other refiners, such as Phillips 66, were also seen buying Southern Green Canyon (SGC), a grade similar to Mars, from Shell.
+Refiners, including Valero Energy Corp and Marathon, have been scooping up Mars from Shell's trading unit in the weeks following the sanctions, sources familiar with the deals said.
+Other refiners, such as Phillips 66, were also seen buying Southern Green Canyon crude (SGC), a grade similar to Mars, from Shell.

 Trading in those grades has surged.
 Volumes in the Argus Sour Crude Index (ASCI), a tool reflecting prices of three U.S. deepwater sour crudes including Mars, rose to 614,036 contracts for February, the most in nearly a year, data from price reporting agency Argus Media show.

 Volumes in Mars for February delivery rose to 410,536 contracts, the highest since August 2018, the data showed.

 Prices of other offshore grades such as Thunder Horse, Bonito and SGC also surged to the highest in five years after sanctions took effect.